oscarnava/Binary-Trees/README.md

 ```
 - - -
 ### bfs
 Will return an array with each element ordered in a Breadth-first order.
-This is the saame order accepted by the ___new___ constructor.
+This is the same order accepted by the ___new___ constructor.
 ```ruby
 root.bfs
 => [4, 2, 6, 1, 3, 5, 7]